andrewoodleyjr/simple-growth-hacking-workshop/README.md

 Growth hacking is the process of gaining users, keeping them and spreading your app through other users.

 ##Goals
-1. Understand Growth Hacking
+Through this workshop we hope to accomplish the following
+1. Set up A/B Tests and Analytics.
-2. Set up a process to gain users before or after app release
+2. Identify tools to gain users.
+3. Use a simple bot to automate the process of gaining users.
+4. Gain a solid overview of what growth hacking is.

 ##Process